NekoArc/trix-janus/README.md

 What is this?
 -------------

-This is a fork of the Janus IRC Channel Linker created by Daniel de Graaf (danieldg) which later got improved by Samuel J Hoffman (miniCruzer).
+This is a (backward compatible) fork of the Janus IRC Channel Linker created by Daniel de Graaf (danieldg) which later got improved by Samuel J Hoffman (miniCruzer).

 What is your goal?
 ------------------